zenml-io/zenml/docs/book/how-to/stack-deployment/register-a-cloud-stack.md

 ```
 {% endcode %}

-### Final steps

 Based on your selection, ZenML will create the stack component and ultimately
 register the stack for you.

-{% endtab %}

-{% tab title="Dashboard" %}

-We are working hard to bring this feature to our dashboard as well.
-Stay in
-touch for further updates.

 {% endtab %}

 {% endtabs %}

 There you have it!
 Through the wizard, you just registered a cloud stack